 -Former Ambassador and Permanent Representative of India to the UN.

 Generally a good and informative read , more for recalling some of the important historical things during the time period covered by the author.
 He took pains to list them accurately.
 Most people were aware of them at the time , but a compilation like this is interesting.
-We can only wish that a changed America will be a better America
+We can only wish that The changing face of America will be a better America